monch1962/kube-local-env/README.md

 ## Overview

+More and more enterprise development work is moving to containers.
+Being able to build, test, and deploy containers in your own production-like, local Kubernetes environment can be very handy.

+The approach documented here allows you to set up a private, local Kubernetes environment on your own laptop.
+This helps address the following challenges:
+- there's often a steep Kubernetes learning curve for developers/testers who are new to the platform.
+Having your own local Kube environment allows you to experiment and learn by trial & error, which typically isn't appropriate when working in shared environments
+- production Kubernetes environments are typically hosted in a remote data centre, and making changes to those environments can take some time to execute.
+Having your own local Kube environment minimises these delays, and shortens the dev/test/fix/retry cycle
+- contention for access to shared dev/test/staging environments can be a real problem when many people are working on shared code bases
+- being able to tear down & rebuild your own private dev/test environment whenever you like can be very empowering for feature teams.
+'Environment drift' is a real problem for shared dev/test environments, and this approach gives individual feature team members a workaround
+- the workflow for _deploying_ applications to Kubernetes can be quite complex to navigate from a dev/test perspective.
+That's because production Kubernetes platforms are typically tightly controlled.
+This solution allows you to deploy the same production controls to your local Kube dev/test environment, and ensure that your application deploys correctly before getting to a shared environment

+Finally, this solution _empowers_ developers & testers, and gives them more autonomy over their day-to-day work habits.

 ## Software components

 To get a Kubernetes environment setup for local development, I'm using the following tools to create and control the Kubernetes stack